-- Generally speaking, an image that is under exposed will have more values on the left side of the graph (similar to the diagram on the previous page), an image that is over exposed will have more values on the right side of the graph, and an image that is "normally" exposed will have values evenly distributed throughout the histogram (you'll learn later in the chapter on RAW that you should be slightly underexposing your images anyway). - Note that I said "generally speaking" in the above sentence -- there are always exceptions to the rule.
-For example, a scene of snow may print well, but its histogram will be weighted with more "light" pixels, whereas a night scene may also print well, but its histogram will be weighted with more "dark" pixels. - In my opinion, it's easy to place too much emphasis on what a histogram shows you.
-It's important, to be sure, but you should use it as a guide, and not let it become your "gospel".
+- The left side of the histogram represents "dark" pixels, with "0" being Black. - The right side of the histogram represents "light" pixels, with "255" being White. - The middle of the histogram represents midtones, with "1.00" being right in the middle.
+By the way, don't let the midtones' numerical value confuse you it's different because it's technically "Gamma", which is midtone contrast. - The Histogram also shows those captured pixels currently available in the "visible spectrum" of light.
+The more values that are shown in the Histogram between "0" & "255", the more they're in the "visible spectrum" which will avoid digital "Clipping".
+If values go beyond the Histogram on the left- or right-hand side, "Clipping" occurs.
+Remember, "Clipping" is the unwanted elimination or usage of digital information. - Generally speaking, an image that is under-exposed will have more values on the left side of the histogram (similar to the diagram on the previous page), an image that is over-exposed will have more values on the right side of the histogram, and an image that is "nominally" exposed will have values evenly distributed throughout the histogram.
+However, you'll learn later that you should be slightly under-exposing your images anyway.
+This concept is called "Expose to the Left". and discussed in Class 3. - Note that I said "generally speaking" in the above sentence -- there are always exceptions to the rule.
+For example, a scene of snow may print well, but its histogram will be weighted with more "light" pixels on the right, whereas a night scene may also print well, but its histogram will be weighted with more "dark" pixels on the left. - In my opinion, it's easy to place too much emphasis strictly on what a histogram shows you.
+It's important, to be sure, but you should use it as a critical guide, and not let it become your "gospel".
 How your final image looks should be the deciding factor in what works and in what doesn't.
 No one looks at a print and says, "Oh, that's a great print, but the histogram looks terrible!".